dalitun/applications/blueprint-3tiers/README_EN.md

 ~~~

 **Backup Galeracluster nodes :**
-You have two solutions for backuping the databases :
+You have two solutions for backuping the database :

-1) Run a cron in order to make snapshots of cinder volumes that are attached to database nodes.
+1) Run a cron in order to make snapshots of cinder volumes that are attached to database nodes :

 ~~~bash
 # cinder snapshot-create --display-name snapshot_name.$(date +%Y-%m-%d-%H.%M.%S) id_volume
 ~~~
-2) Run a cron in order to make database datadir snapshots then upload it in swift containers.
+2) Run a cron in order to make database datadir snapshots then upload it in swift containers :
-Sample script ubuntu and Debian:
-Example on ubuntu & Debian:
 ~~~bash
 #/bin/bash
 mylvmbackup --user=root --mycnf=/etc/mysql/my.cnf --vgname=vg0 --lvname=global --backuptype=tar